Got17/ai-code-review-vscode/rag-knowledge-base/websharper/ui/routing.md

 title: Client-side routing
 ---

 If you have a `WebSharper.Sitelets.Router<'T>` value, it can be shared between server and client.
 A router encapsulates two things: parsing a URL path to an abstract value and writing a value as a URL fragment.
-So this allows generating links safely on both client  When initializing a page on the client side, you can decide to install a custom click handler for your page which recognizes some or all local links to handle without browser navigation.
+So this allows generating links safely on both client and server.
+When initializing a page on the client side, you can decide to install a custom click handler for your page which recognizes some or all local links to handle without browser navigation.

 ### Install client-side routing